Per is a theorem prover implemented in OCaml, constitutes a MLTT-80 core for a dependently-typed lambda calculus,

 | J of term * term * term * term * term * term (* J A a b C d p *)

-Structural equality of terms under an environment and context.
+equalStructural equality of terms under an environment and context.

 The function implements judgmental equality with substitution to handle bound variables, avoiding explicit α-conversion by assuming fresh names (a simplification over full de Bruijn indices [3]).
 The recursive descent ensures congruence, but lacks normalization, making it weaker than CIC’s definitional equality, which includes β-reduction.

-are equal if names match; universes Universe i
+Var x are equal if names match; universes Universe i if levels are identical.App (f, arg) requires equality of function and argument.

-compares domains and codomains, adjusting for variable renaming via substitution.
+Pi (x, a, b) compares domains and codomains, adjusting for variable renaming via substitution.

-checks name, level, and parameters.
+Inductive d checks name, level, and parameters.

-compare indices, definitions, and arguments/cases.Theorem.
+Constr and Elim compare indices, definitions, and arguments/cases.Theorem.
 Equality is reflexive, symmetric, and transitive modulo

 α-equivalence (cf. [1], Section 2).
-For Pi (x, a, b)
+For Pi (x, a, b) and Pi (y, a', b'),

-and b[x := Var x] = b'[y := Var x]
+equality holds if a = a' and b[x := Var x] = b'[y := Var x],

 ensuring capture-avoiding substitution preserves meaning.

-Retrieve a variable’s type from the context.
+lookup_varRetrieve a variable’s type from the context.
 Context are the objects in the Substitutions categories.

-otherwise.Theorem: Context lookup is well-defined under uniqueness
+ctx for (x, ty) using List.assoc.Some ty if found, None otherwise.Theorem: Context lookup is well-defined under uniqueness

 of names (cf. [1], Section 3).
-If ctx = Γ, x : A, Δ
+If ctx = Γ, x : A, Δ,

-then lookup_var ctx x = Some A
+then lookup_var ctx x = Some A.

-for variable x
+substSubstitute term s for variable x in term t.

 Substitutions are morphisms in Substitution categorties.

-The capture-avoiding check if x = y
+The capture-avoiding check if x = y prevents variable capture

 but assumes distinct bound names, a simplification over full